The Wife (Seinfeld)

 "The Wife" is the 81st episode of the NBC sitcom Seinfeld.
 The 17th episode of the fifth season, it was originally broadcast on March 17, 1994.
-In this episode, Jerry and his girlfriend pretend to be husband and wife, and George is spotted urinating in the shower at the health club, leaving Elaine caught in the middle as the man she is attracted to threatens to report George.
+In this episode, Jerry and his girlfriend roleplay as husband and wife for a dry cleaning discount.
+A fellow health club member gives Elaine mixed romantic signals, while planning to get George thrown out for urinating in the shower.
 Jerry's quasi-wife was played by Courteney Cox, just prior to Cox's breakthrough as a star.
 For the syndicated repeats, this episode is just one of a few this season to keep Jerry's opening stand-up routine intact.